infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/hud.md

 2. The speed tape shows the aircraft speed.
-Dependant on what aircraft you are flying, it may also show colours to signify flying too slow/fast (red) or at the correct speed (green).
+Dependent on what aircraft you are flying, it may also show colors to signify flying too slow/fast (red) or at the correct speed (green).